8. Advanced Driver Script Options

 One particular advantage of this type of workload is to be able to run a fixed throughput test defined by the number of Virtual Users.

-Figure 4.40.
+Figure 4.37.
 Steady State

 Steady State

 On completion of the workloads the Monitor Virtual User will report the number of Active Sessions and the performance achieved.
 The active Virtual Users will report when all of the asynchronous clients have completed their workloads and logged off.
+As shown timing can also be enabled for asynchronous workloads.

-Figure 4.41.
+Figure 4.38.
 Asynchronous Workload Complete

 Asynchronous Workload Complete